-For indirect potable water reuse practices (i.e., groundwater recharge, GWR and surface water augmentation, SWA)1, the Panel updated monitoring trigger levels (MTLs) based on toxicological information gathered from several new sources, including state, federal, industry and international organizations, as well as based on the Panel's own professional judgment.
+For indirect potable water reuse practices (i.e. groundwater recharge, GWR and surface water augmentation, SWA)1, the Panel updated monitoring trigger levels (MTLs) based on toxicological information gathered from several new sources, including state, federal, industry and international organizations, as well as based on the Panel's own professional judgment.
 Regarding the selection of specific MTLs, the Panel made minor modifications to the process developed by the 2010 Panel.
 Greatest priority continues to be assigned to drinking water thresholds developed by the State of California followed by USEPA.
 The result of this update was a revised set of MTLs, some higher and some lower than MTLs used in 2010, and others included for the first time.

-In response to the expanded charge to evaluate all non-potable use Title 22 scenarios, the 2018 Panel developed an approach that relies on comparing the exposure to CECs in recycled water for non-potable Title 22 reuse scenarios to exposure to CECs in water produced for potable reuse.
-In addition to ingestion of groundwater and treated reservoir water (or surface water) augmented by recycled water, incidental (i.e. non-intentional) exposure via several other pathways (e.g., absorption through skin, inhalation) was considered for all non-potable Title 22 applications.
+In response to the expanded charge to evaluate all non-potable use Title 22 scenarios, the 2018 Panel developed an approach that relies on comparing the exposure to CECs in recycled water for non-potable Title 22 reuse scenarios to exposure to CECs in water produced for potable reuse; considered a conservative assumption because treatment levels at the point of application are similar to those for most non-potable uses.
+In addition to ingestion of potable recycled water, incidental (i.e. non-intentional) exposure via several other pathways (e.g., absorption through skin, inhalation) was considered for all non-potable Title 22 applications.
 This comparison revealed that potential exposures and potential human health risks associated with CECs in non-potable use scenarios are expected to be 10% or lower than exposure to CECs in water intentionally consumed in the potable reuse scenario.
-This is based on CEC levels in the water applied in a surface spreading scenario for groundwater recharge, rather than CEC levels in the water extracted downstream by the public water system.